cesarvr/blog/content/post/2018-05-22-create-containers.markdown

   return EXIT_SUCCESS;
 ```

 There is a small challenge here, that wasn't obvious for me the first time.
-Every time we call ```run``` our process get replaced by a new process image and we won't be able to call ```umount```, basically the instructions are going to stop in ```run``` and from there ```sh``` is in control and we can forget about the last two instructions.
+Every time we call ```run``` our process gets replaced by a new process image and we won't be able to call ```umount```, basically the instructions are going to stop in ```run``` and from there ```sh``` is in control and we can forget about the last two instructions.

 The solution to this is to decouple this program loading from the rest of the child function.
-As we learn above, to run a function in a separated process in Linux we use [clone](http://man7.org/linux/man-pages/man2/clone.2.html).
+As we learned above, to run a function in a separated process in Linux we use [clone](http://man7.org/linux/man-pages/man2/clone.2.html).
 Let's make use of this knowledge and re-factor our code.

-Let's start by grouping our process creation instruction into a reusable function:
+Let's start by grouping our process creation instructions into a reusable function:

 ```c
 int main(int argc, char** argv) {